-Also, specific areas of an organization may have additional Priorities that are unique to the area.
-The goals and objectives of each area inform the area Priorities.
+Also, specific areas of an organization may have additional strategic Priorities that are unique to the area.
+The goals and objectives of each area inform the area’s strategic Priorities.

-In selecting people for culture fit, they must be aligned with both the organization-wide Priorities and the area Priorities where they will be working.
+In selecting people for culture fit, they must be aligned with both the organization-wide strategic Priorities and the area strategic Priorities where they will be working.

-Priorities are relatively stable, but Priorities can change when the organization’s strategy changes.
-Also, new leaders often bring with them new goals that can affect Priorities.
-Altering Priorities is a way to shape culture and bring needed change.
+Strategic Priorities are relatively stable, but these Priorities can change when the organization’s strategy changes.
+Also, new leaders often bring with them new goals that can affect the strategic Priorities.
+Altering strategic Priorities is a way to shape culture and bring needed change.

-Organizations must hire people who genuinely value and will naturally practice the organization-wide Priorities and the area Priorities where they will be working.
+Organizations must hire people who genuinely value and will naturally practice the organization-wide strategic Priorities and the area strategic Priorities where they will be working.